jhowilbur/Palindrome-System/README.md

-# Welcome to my little tutorialWelcome to my little tutorial
+# Welcome to my little tutorial

 ### The descriptions about each line of code are available to be tested and consulted by cloning the repository